-Course Student Learning Objectives Baccalaureate Characteristic Demonstrated by Differentiate exponential, logarithmic, and inverse trigonometric functions.
-1-Reinforced Homework, Exams, or Quizzes 2.
-Integrate exponential, logarithmic, and inverse trigonometric functions.
-1-Reinforced Homework, Exams, or Quizzes 3.
+Course Student Learning Objectives Baccalaureate Demonstrated by Characteristic 1.
+Find the average value of an integral.
+1-Reinforced Homework, Exams, Quizzes 2.
+Match a given direction eld with a corresponding differential equation.
+1-Reinforced Homework, Exams, Quizzes 3.
 Recognize integrands for which integration by parts is appropriate.
-1-Reinforced Homework, Exams, or Quizzes 4.
+1-Reinforced Homework, Exams, Quizzes 4.
 Perform integration by parts.
-1-Reinforced Homework, Exams, or Quizzes 5.
+1-Reinforced Homework, Exams, Quizzes 5.
 Apply techniques for integrals of products and higher powers of sines and cosines.
-1-Reinforced Homework, Exams, or Quizzes 6.
+1-Reinforced Homework, Exams, Quizzes 6.
 Apply techniques for integrals of secants and tangents, and for cosecants and cotangents.
-1-Reinforced Homework, Exams, or Quizzes 7.
-Apply techniques of trigonometric substitution to integrat various forms of integrands. te 1-Reinforced Homework, Exams, or Quizzes 8.
+1-Reinforced Homework, Exams, Quizzes 7.
+Apply techniques of trigonometric substitution to integrate various forms of integrands.
+1-Reinforced Homework, Exams, Quizzes 8.
 Apply the technique of partial fraction decomposition to reduce an integrand to a more easily integrated form.
-1-Reinforced Homework, Exams, or Quizzes 9.
+1-Reinforced Homework, Exams, Quizzes 9.
 Given a random integration problem, choose the proper method and proceed with integration.
-1-Reinforced Homework, Exams, or Quizzes 10.
-Identify indeterminate limit forms.
-1-Reinforced Homework, Exams, or Quizzes 11.
-Evaluate limits using L'Hôpital's Rule.
-1-Reinforced Homework, Exams, or Quizzes 12.
-Approximate definite integrals using numerical integration techniques and solve related problems. on 1-Reinforced Homework, Exams, or Quizzes 13.
+1-Reinforced Homework, Exams, Quizzes 10.
+Solve separable differential equations.
+1-Reinforced Homework, Exams, Quizzes 11.
+Integrate and differentiate hyperbolic trigonometric functions.
+1-Reinforced Homework, Exams, Quizzes 12.
+Approximate definite integrals using numerical integration techniques and solve related problems.
+1-Reinforced Homework, Exams, Quizzes 13.
 Apply slicing and integration techniques to calculate volumes, work, hydrostatic force, arc length, and surface area.
-1-Reinforced Homework, Exams, or Quizzes 14.
-Recognize improper integrals and put them in proper form for determination. n 1-Reinforced Homework, Exams, or Quizzes 15.
+1-Reinforced Homework, Exams, Quizzes 14.
+Recognize improper integrals and put them in proper form for determination.
+1-Reinforced Homework, Exams, Quizzes 15.
 Determine if an improper integral diverges or converges (and if so, to what?).
-1-Reinforced Homework, Exams, or Quizzes 16.
+1-Reinforced Homework, Exams, Quizzes 16.
 Identify and compare different types of sequences.
-1-Reinforced Homework, Exams, or Quizzes 17.
+1-Reinforced Homework, Exams, Quizzes 17.
 Determine if a sequence diverges or converges (and if so, to what?).
-1-Reinforced Homework, Exams, or Quizzes 18.
-Apply infinite series tests for convergence and divergence e.
-1-Reinforced Homework, Exams, or Quizzes 19.
+1-Reinforced Homework, Exams, Quizzes 18.
+Apply infinite series tests for convergence and divergence.
+1-Reinforced Homework, Exams, Quizzes 19.
 Determine the error associated with a partial sum of an alternating series.
-1-Reinforced Homework or Quizzes 20.
+1-Reinforced Homework, Quizzes 20.
 Find the interval of convergence and radius of convergence for a given power series.
-1-Reinforced Homework, Exams, or Quizzes 21.
+1-Reinforced Homework, Exams, Quizzes 21.
 Generate power series representations of some functions from a geometric series perspective.
-1-Reinforced Homework or Quizzes 22.
+1-Reinforced Homework, Quizzes 22.
 Generate power series representations of some functions from a Taylor Series perspective.
-1-Reinforced Homework, Exams, or Quizzes 23.
+1-Reinforced Homework, Exams, Quizzes 23.
 Recognize and manipulate important Maclaurin Series using differentiation, integration, and substitution.
-1-Reinforced Homework 24.
-Find the n^{th} degree Taylor Polynomial of a function f at a point f and determine the error associated with the estimate.
-1-Reinforced Homework
+1-Reinforced Homework, Quizzes 24.
+Find the n^{th} degree Taylor Polynomial of a function f at a point a and determine the error associated with the estimate.
+1-Reinforced Homework, Quizzes